Dealing with Drug Abuse

 So what is going to work for someone dealing with addiction?

 Let me present some of the modalities often used when treating addiction:

 The Lowest Level of Care.

 Let us assume you call a therapist or a substance abuse facility to discuss treatment for yourself.
 During the interview, it's established that you have never engaged in any method to stop drinking or using.
-It may be too much to try to convince you to go to a 28 day inpatient program.
-In my opinion, it may be wise to start with the lowest level of care, which in most cases involves weekly counseling and attendance at 12 step meetings (we’ll discuss more about meetings later) .
+It may be too much to try to convince you to go to a 28-day inpatient program.
+It may be wise to start with the lowest level of care, which in most cases involves weekly counseling and attendance at 12 step meetings (we’ll discuss more about meetings later).
 And, depending on the drug, a detoxification process, which may require medical attention (especially alcohol and benzodiazepines) may be necessary.

 If this fails, meaning the individual continues to relapse despite counseling and/or attendance at AA or NA meetings, then we may need to do something different.

 The next level of care could be an Intensive Out-Patient Program.
 A typical program would meet 3-5 times in weekly group meetings and have one day devoted to working with family members (multi-family group).
 Two benefits occur at this level.
 First is a lot of programming via education and group processing.
 Second, is people benefit from building connections from others within the group.
 Even if they are reluctant to attending 12 Step meetings, studies have shown that building connections have significantly increased the chances of long-term recovery.
 Most of these programs have weekly aftercare meetings upon completion of treatment to assist maintaining recovery connections.